Coraliuky/PaddleDetection/configs/picodet/README.md

 </details>

 <details>
-<summary>The transpose operator is time-consuming on some hardware.</summary>
+<summary>Time analysis of transpose operators on some hardware</summary>

 Please use `PicoDet-LCNet` model, which has fewer `transpose` operators.